Diamondbacks vs. Reds Player Props Betting Odds

 Steer Stats

-- Spencer Steer has 93 hits with 19 doubles, two triples, 14 home runs, 44 walks and 51 RBI.
-He's also stolen nine bases.
+- Spencer Steer has recorded 95 hits with 20 doubles, two triples, 14 home runs and 44 walks.
+He has driven in 54 runs with nine stolen bases.

 Steer Recent Games